 If you feel that you are in danger, press the horn repeatedly in short blasts; this will attract attention.
 If you think you are being followed, pull into the nearest gas station or safe place.

-You will only be advertising to your follower where you live.
+DO NOT DRIVE HOME!!
+This gives your follower your address.
 It is advisable to plan and study your route before you leave, whether it is for a short drive in the city or a longer trip into the country.

-Do not pick up hitch-hikers.
-This may seem overcautious and an unfair stereotyping of hitchhikers, however, you do not know who you are giving a ride to.
+DO NOT pick up hitch-hikers.
+This may seem overcautious and an unfair stereotyping of hitchhikers; however, you do not know to whom you are giving a ride.
 You could be needlessly jeopardizing your safety and well-being.